adventure-collective/adventure-collective.github.io/README.md

 ## 3/ Be open

-A project should be accessible and open for people to find out about & help with.
+A project should be accessible and open for people to see progress & help out with.

-We shouldn't adventure in secret.
+We don't have to adventure on our own, or in secret.